Open Accessibility Menu

 What is Kern Medical?

 Kern Medical is an academic teaching hospital, owned and operated by the Kern County Hospital Authority.
-We are affiliated with the UCLA, Ross University, and the American University of the Caribbean Schools of Medicine, giving an opportunity to assist our 80 full-time faculty physicians and take an active role in the teaching process.
+We are affiliated with the UCLA, USC, and Western University of Health of Sciences Schools of Medicine, providing opportunities to assist our 80 full-time faculty physicians and take an active role in the teaching process.
 On November 15, 2001, Kern Medical Center was designated as a Level II Trauma Center.

 How many accredited residency-training programs does Kern Medical have?

-Kern Medical currently holds five fully accredited residency-training programs in the Departments of Emergency Medicine, Family Practice, Internal Medicine, Obstetrics and Gynecology, and Psychiatry.
+Kern Medical currently holds six fully accredited residency-training programs in the Departments of Emergency Medicine, General Surgery, Internal Medicine, Obstetrics and Gynecology, Psychiatry, and Transitional Year.

 How many residents does Kern Medical train?